ryanklee/think-taink/docs/research_needs.md

 2. Refining our implementation plan to include the development of these features.
 3. Conducting a thorough review of our ethical considerations to ensure they cover the implications of these advanced techniques.
 4. Updating our Experiment Design Language (EDL) to support the specification of experiments using these new capabilities.
+5. Developing a traceability matrix that maps each research finding to specific problem statements and goals.
+6. Creating a prioritized roadmap for implementing these new features based on their potential impact and alignment with our project objectives.
+7. Establishing a system for continuous monitoring of new research in these areas to ensure our testbed remains at the forefront of AI behavioral experimentation.
 # Research Synthesis for AI Behavioral Experiment Testbed

 ## Introduction